 There is a phrase that has been used by the Church for centuries that is familiar to some and unfamiliar to others: the means of grace.
 For starters, let’s define grace.
-In the Old Testament the beloved Hebrew word is ‘chesed‘ and is translated as ‘unfailing love’, ‘steadfast love’, kindness or mercy.
-In the New Testament we have the Greek word ‘charis‘ which is commonly translated grace; God’s unmerited favor.
-This merciful, unfailing, undeserved love that God has for His Church is given freely without earning it.
+In the Old Testament the beloved Hebrew word is chesed.
+It is translated in the New Living Translation as ‘unfailing love’.
+In the New Testament we have the Greek word charis which is commonly translated grace; God’s umerited favor.
+This merciful, undeserved love that God has for His Church is given freely without earning it.
 We don’t have to be good enough, attend church enough times, spend a certain amount of time reading the Bible; do see where I’m going?
-Grace is a free gift from our heavenly Father and our soon-and-coming-King and Bridegroom Jesus.
+Grace is a free gift from our Father God and our soon-and-coming-King and Bridegroom Jesus.
 God desires to bless us in many ways as a godly husband desires to bless his wife.
 For those of us who are married, do you remember those early days?
 You couldn’t do enough for each other.
 Even though we may have strayed from those early days, God has not.
 Grace is poured out on His Church because His love never fails; He is unchangeable, so unlike us.